robchendev/FRET/README.md

 Because this is a Discord bot, you need to create your Discord application [here](https://discord.com/developers/applications).

-F.R.E.T. uses Mongoose JS to store it's data in MongoDB as a JSON schema.
+F.R.E.T. uses MongooseJS to store it's data in MongoDB as a JSON schema.
 You only need to provide a secrets.json (described below) your MongoDB database connection string to use the database, given that you've made one for free already.

 This code uses two tokens, "Token" and "Mongo", as described in secrets-example.json.
-Rename this file secrets.json and edit the following fields:
+Rename this file secrets.json and edit the fields:

 1. Replace the "Token" value in that file with your application's bot token - it is what the F.R.E.T. will use to sign into Discord.
 2. Replace the "Mongo" value with your MongoDB's database connection string.